adsric/docker-dev/README.md

 ### Connect

-By default this project will be served on the address: [localhost](http://localhost)
+By default this tool will be served on the address: [localhost](http://localhost)

 #### Connect the database